gt-cs3220-23fall/cs3220-labs/lab3/README.md

 This lab serves as a continuation of Lab #2.
 The primary aim is to guide you through the process of deploying your RISC-V processor on a Pynq board.

+**Learning Outcomes:**

+1. Learn to create and use AXI lite protocol to communicate with your RISC-V processor.

+2. Get familiar with Vivado and Vitis HLS toolchain.

 ## Part-0: Env Setup (0 pts)

 ### Accessing Pynq Board